umarazizdev/Konstructora/README.md

 # Konstructora

-Welcome to the Fast Food Menu App, a Flutter-based application with a beautiful and attractive UI design for exploring fast food menus.
+Welcome to the Konstructora App UI Design repository! a Flutter-based application with a beautiful and attractive UI design for exploring fast food menus.

 ## Overview